rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 **Tone mapping compensation** (available for non-HDR output only) - In the real world we can see a much wider range of brightness than a standard screen can produce.
 Games use tone mapping to reduce the dynamic range, especially in bright areas, to fit into display limits.
 To calculate lighting effects like Fake GI accurately on SDR images, we want to undo tone mapping first, then reapply it afterwards.
 Optimal value depends on tone mapping method the game uses.
 You won't find that info published anywhere for most games.
 Our compensation is based on Reinhard tone mapping, but hopefully will be close enough if the game uses another curve like ACES.
 At 5 it's pretty close to ACES in bright areas but never steeper.
 In HDR modes this is not required.";

-**Game's output is in nits** (available for 16 bit HDR output only) - Set to true if game output is in nits (100 is white); I hear Epic games may use this.
-False if it's in scRGB (1 is white)";

-**FAST_AO_POINTS** (preprocessor definition - bottom of GUI).
+**FAST_AO_POINTS** (preprocessor definition - bottom of GUI.)
 Number of depth sample points in Performance mode.
 This is your speed vs quality knob; higher is better but slower.
-Minimum is 2, Maximum 16.
+Valid range: 2-16.
+Recommended: 4, 6 or 8 as these have optimized fast code paths.

+**HDR_WHITELEVEL** (preprocessor definition - bottom of GUI.)
+This is the brightness in nits of white (HDR can go brighter).
+If you have a similar setting in game then match this to it for maximum accuracy.
+If unshadowed areas in the "show AO shade" debug mode are much darker than the overall game then you maybe need to increase this.
+If the game's 16-bit output is actually in nits, not scRGB, then set this to 1 (I hear some Epic games may do this but have not seen it).

 Tips
 ----